Hey-Hey What Can I Do

 The first challenge was an ITIS (if there is such) instruction directing a 15-second pause at a yield sign.
 On course teams recognized that although the road they were on made a sweeping curve to the left, there was a straight off that led to the referenced yield sign at which they should correctly pause.
 Teams that missed the yield sign were just a bit early at Checkpoint 8.

-The next challenge was another ITIS instruction directing a 15-second pause at a STOP.
-The first opportunity was at a stop sign at a railroad crossing.
+opportunity was at a stop sign at a railroad crossing.
 However, since STOP is defined in the rally rules as an intersection controlled by a stop sign at which you must legally stop, and since there is no intersection at a railroad crossing, the instruction could not be done there.
 In fact there was no opportunity to execute that instruction prior to the next route instruction, so the ITIS instruction should have been skipped.
 Teams that paused at the railroad crossing earned some penalty points on Checkpoint 10.

 Soon after, a note was introduced directing a 15-second pause at each LAKE.
 In short succession, four sideroads were encountered, each with LAKE in their name.
 A fifth sideroad named LAKEVIEW didn’t count, so teams that paused a total of one minute correctly executed the note.
 Teams that also paused at LAKEVIEW earned 15 penalty points on Checkpoint 11.